polkadot-js/docs/docs/substrate/storage.md

 ### authorVrfRandomness(): `MaybeRandomness`
 - **interface**: `api.query.babe.authorVrfRandomness`
-- **summary**:    Temporary value (cleared at block finalization) that includes the VRF output generated  at this block.
-This field should always be populated during block processing unless  secondary plain slots are enabled (which don't contain a VRF output).
+- **summary**:    This field should always be populated during block processing unless  secondary plain slots are enabled (which don't contain a VRF output).

+   It is set in `on_initialize`, before it will contain the value from the last block.

 ### currentSlot(): `Slot`
 - **interface**: `api.query.babe.currentSlot`